 5. Right to Compete.
 This Agreement neither obligates any Party to deal exclusively with any other Party hereto nor prevents any Party or any parent, affiliate, subsidiary or related entity or person of such Party from competing with any other Party or any parent, affiliate, subsidiary or related entity of such other Party, so long as such Party remains in compliance with this Agreement.

-5. Treatment of Information.
+6. Treatment of Information.
 Except as otherwise provided herein, neither Party will use the Confidential Information other than for the purpose of evaluating, negotiating and consummating the proposed Potential Business Transaction.
 The Confidential Information that is written, except for that portion that may be found in analyses, compilations, studies or other documents prepared by or for a Party, will be returned to the other Party immediately upon such other Party’s request and no copies shall be retained by such Party or its Representatives.
-That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for a Party, the Confidential Information that is oral and the Confidential Information that is not so requested or returned will be held by such Party and kept subject to the terms of this Agreement or destroyed.
+That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for a Party, shall be destroyed upon request of the Party providing such Confidential Information.

-6. Negation of Transaction Obligations or Fees.
+7. Negation of Transaction Obligations or Fees.
 Each of COMPANY and FPLE do hereby acknowledge and agree that neither COMPANY nor FPLE shall be obligated in any manner whatsoever to enter into any relationship or transaction of any kind whatsoever, including, without limitation, any joint venture, partnership, service agreement, or the negotiation therefor, as a result of this agreement, the Proposals, or any of the matters herein contemplated.
 Each of COMPANY and FPLE will not claim or demand from the other, and their will arise no obligation to make payment for, any fee, commission or other kind of compensation in money, property or otherwise, now or at any time in the future, in connection with the Confidential Information, unless and until a definitive written agreement is negotiated, authorized, executed and delivered.
 The Parties acknowledge that there is now no understanding to negotiate, execute and deliver any such written agreement.